Mil Mi-24: Mi-24s in Afghanistan after Soviet withdrawal

 Two Mil Mi-35 Hind helicopters during a training sortie over southern Afghanistan, 4 October 2009.
 U.S. Airmen with the 438th Air Expeditionary Training Group.

 Mi-24s passed on to Soviet-backed Afghan forces during the war remained in dwindling service in the grinding civil war that continued after the Soviet withdrawal.

 Afghan Air Force Mi-24s in the hands of the ascendant Taliban gradually became inoperable, but a few flown by the Northern Alliance, which had Russian assistance and access to spares, remained operational up to the US invasion of Afghanistan in late 2001.
 In 2008, the Afghan Air Force took delivery of six refurbished Mi-35 helicopters, purchased from the Czech Republic.
 The Afghan pilots were trained by India and began live firing exercises in May 2009 in order to escort Mi-17 transport helicopters on operations in restive parts of the country.
+India would also supply four upgraded Mil-35s to the Afghan Air Force in 2015.